James J. Tricolli

 Jeffrey J. Wagner

-Mr. Tricolli has over 24 years of experience in municipal finance and joined RBC Capital Markets in 2001.
+Jim Tricolli is Managing Director and Co-Head of the Municipal Finance Group at RBC Capital Markets.
+In his role, Mr. Tricolli oversees one of the largest municipal finance groups in the country, with operations based in New York and bankers in 26 cities across the U.S. Mr. Tricolli has over 27 years of experience in municipal finance and joined RBC Capital Markets in 2001.
 Prior to joining RBC Capital Markets, Mr. Tricolli was the head of public finance at Tucker Anthony Sutro Capital Markets.
-Before this, he was senior manager and managing director with First Union Capital Markets (now Wells Fargo Securities).

 Mr. Freund is a Managing Director for RBC Capital Markets, LLC, the Manager of the firm’s Arizona municipal banking operations and a member of the firm's Municipal Banking Management Committee.
 Mr. Freund is among the most experienced investment bankers working in the municipal finance arena and has extensive experience across a broad range of municipal financing structures.
 He has worked with virtually all types of issuers and political subdivisions over a career in the municipal bond industry that spans more than 25 years.
 During that time, he has led financings for state agencies, counties, cities, public universities, community colleges, nonprofit hospitals and a number of special financing authorities.
 Among the municipal entities he works extensively with in Arizona are the Governor's Office and many of the large State agencies, including the Arizona Department of Transportation, as well as all three of Arizona's public universities.
 Over the many years he has been in the business, Mr. Freund has developed and successfully completed many public/private partnership financings for facilities such as the University of Phoenix Football Stadium, several Cactus League baseball facilities, various mixed used developments and many other local development projects.